 Things to bring with you for a Knowledge Test:

-- Confirmation ID.
+- Permit number.
 Apply online.
 (This number is also on your Washington ID)

 - Proof of ID (Washington ID or Washington Permit is best)